boostorg/hof/doc/src/example_print.md

 Overloading
 -----------

-The Fit library provides several ways to do overloading.
+Boost.HigherOrderFunctions provides several ways to do overloading.
 One of the ways is with the [`conditional`](/include/boost/hof/conditional) adaptor which will pick the first function that is callable.
 This allows ordering the functions based on which one is more important.
 So then the first function will print to `std::cout` if possible otherwise we will add an overload to print a range:

     BOOST_HOF_STATIC_LAMBDA_FUNCTION(print) = conditional(